hbp-HiBoP/HiBoP/README.md

 ### MacOS

 Unzip the zip file to a target directory.
-Then, you need to give execution rights to the executable, and execute HiBoP.app.
+Then, you need to give execution rights to the executable, remove external attributes, and execute HiBoP.app.

 ```
 cd <HIBOP_DIR>
 chmod -R 755 HiBoP.app
+xattr -rc HiBoP.app
 ```

 ## Supported file formats